Last verified: 2026-05-23 — Croatian Ministry of the Interior (MUP) page and dedicated digital-nomad online portal confirmed.

 Step 4 — Gather documents

-Assemble: passport, proof of remote employment (employer letter, contracts, business registration), last 3 months of bank statements showing €2,870+ monthly income, health insurance valid in Croatia for the full 12 months, criminal record certificate from every country of residence in the last 5 years (apostilled).
+Assemble: passport, proof of remote employment (employer letter, contracts, business registration), bank evidence showing €3,622.50+ monthly income or the required savings amount for your intended stay, health insurance valid in Croatia for the full stay, and a legalised criminal-record certificate from your home country or the country where you lived for more than one year immediately before arrival.

 Step 6 — Wait for decision (30–60 days)